 These records (or artists) are missing in action from the streaming world (at least Google Play and Spotify).
 Now I’m not going to really care about obscure albums and bands before 1980 or so, because I know about licensing and all that rot – and a lot of these missing bits and pieces are due to licensing, but they licensed most of them for CD, so why not streaming?
 Anyway:

 King Crimson – Robert Fripp is miserly about his intellectual property.
 I still don’t think you can download King Crimson on-line except through his King Crimson site.
 You certainly can’t stream it on a commercial; site.
 Which is fine – he’s got a shit-ton of live Crimson out there and you can buy the CDs.
 However, I don’t know if the no streaming policy will alienate younger music buffs who may want to explore his great works.
+(NOTE: Some current material is streaming, so there’s hope the backlog thins out).

 The Yardbirds – I am sure this has to do with licensing agreements and arrangements, but on Google Play, their two US only releases (For Your Love and Having a Rave Up with the Yardbirds) are missing.
 You CAN put them together using other streaming entities, but that’s still work you shouldn’t have to do.
 On Spotify, Five Live Yardbirds ain’t there.
 Wow.